paullabonne/paullabonne.github.io/index.md

 ## Projects

-- Capturing GDP nowcast uncertainty in real time ([arXiv paper](https://arxiv.org/abs/2012.02601))
+- Capturing GDP nowcast uncertainty in real time [[arXiv paper](https://arxiv.org/abs/2012.02601)]
-- Bayes Estimates of Shifted Mixtures using Multimodal Discrete Data, with Nalan Basturk, Jamie Cross, Lennart Hoogerheide and Herman K. van Dijk
+- Bayes Estimates of Shifted Mixtures using Multimodal Discrete Data, with Nalan Basturk, Jamie Cross, Lennart Hoogerheide and Herman K. van Dijk [[R package](https://github.com/paullabonne/BayesMultiMode)]
 - A timely indicator of migration net flow using google search queries on national newspapers
 - Nowcasting in the presence of large measurement errors and revisions, with Martin Weale